C0D3D3V/Ebsco-Downloader/README.md

 ### Usage

 For an easy copy of the cookies, you can install an Add-On like `cookies.txt` [for Firefox](https://addons.mozilla.org/de/firefox/addon/cookies-txt/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) or [for Chrome](https://chromewebstore.google.com/detail/get-cookiestxt-clean/ahmnmhfbokciafffnknlekllgcnafnie).
-Export the cookies of your login page (`ukzn.idm.oclc.org`) to a `cookies.txt` file.
+Export the cookies of your login page (e.g. of `ukzn.idm.oclc.org` or `gobi3.com`) to a `cookies.txt` file.

 Alternatively, you can create the `cookies.txt` file yourself, keep in mind it needs to be in Netscape format like this (`a3azaHajajaLada` is the cookie):